 Given that I am using artificial light instead of sunlight I normally just spray them down with a 1 liter spray bottle with ordinary tap water in it.
 That way they do not become over watered.
 This prevents mold and rot issues as well as prevents water leaking through onto my floor.

 Now for the build video.
-Take it easy, it is my first ever youtube video.

 Learn About Hydroponics In our Kratky Hydroponics Article